Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 10 October

 One person was killed in a Russian missile attack on Zaporizhzhia.

 Russia claimed to have shot down the first two Flamingo missiles using a Buk missile launcher, without confirmation from Ukraine that it is the first use of Flamingo missiles on Russian soil.

 Three Nebo-M radars were destroyed by Ukrainian naval drones in Crimea.

-Russian milbloggers claimed that Russian forces retook the town of Boikivka, near Dobropillia.
+Russian milbloggers claimed Russian forces retook the town of Boikivka near Dobropillia.

 11 October

 In Volgograd, drone strikes resulted in five to seven explosions.
 Flights were suspended at Volgograd Airport.
 Andrey Bocharov, governor of Volgograd Oblast, said that windows in three apartment blocks were damaged, along with a school and a kindergarten.
 One person was injured.
 Ukrainian missiles struck the Luch Thermal Power Plant in Belgorod, causing "brief rolling power outages".

 The Bashneft-UNPZ oil refinery in Bashkortostan was struck by SBU drones, some 1,400 kilometers from Ukraine, causing an explosion of the "crude oil processing unit".

-Russian milbloggers claimed that Russian forces took the town of Kozatske, near Myrnohrad.
+Russian milbloggers claimed Russian forces took the town of Kozatske near Myrnohrad.

 12 October

 The Ukrainian military claimed to have retaken the villages of Mali Shcherbaky in Zaporizhzhia Oblast, and Shcherbaky, west of Orikhiv.

 An aviation plant in Smolensk was struck by Ukrainian drones.
 Locals reported multiple explosions and air defence was activated.
 The plant manufactured components for Kh-69 and Kh-101 missiles.

 Atesh partisans attacked a railway junction in Novocherkassk, Rostov Oblast.
 A power substation in the village of Vygonichi, Bryansk Oblast, was also attacked.
 Locals reported explosions and a missile alert was declared.

-Russian milbloggers claimed that Russian forces took the town of Balahan, near Myrnohrad, and the Pokrovsk Railway Station.
+Russian milbloggers claimed Russian forces took the town of Balahan near Myrnohrad, and the Pokrovsk Railway Station.

 Two people were killed and one was injured after a Russian strike in Synelnykove Raion, Dnipropetrovsk Oblast.

 13 October

 NASA's FIRMS detected fires on 12 October 2025 23:03:00 (UTC) at the Feodosia oil depot.

-The head of the Republic of Crimea claimed that an oil depot in Feodosia was set on fire following a drone attack.
+The head of the Republic of Crimea claimed an oil depot in Feodosia was set on fire following a drone attack.
 Five fuel tanks were struck as well as several power substations that were part of the "Russia-Crimea energy bridge", the substations located in Simferopol and Feodosia.

-The Russian defense ministry claimed that Russian forces took the town of Borivska Andriyivka, near Borova.
-Ukrainian military observer Kostyantyn Mashovets claimed that Russian forces took the town of Dorozhnie, southeast of Dobropillia.
-Russian milbloggers claimed that Russian forces took the town of Molodetske, southwest of Pokrovsk and advanced in southern Novopavlivka, south of Pokrovsk, while the Russian defense ministry claimed that Russian forces entered eastern Myrnohrad.
+The Russian defense ministry claimed Russian forces took the town of Borivska Andriyivka, near Borova.
+Ukrainian military observer Kostyantyn Mashovets claimed Russian forces took the town of Dorozhnie, southeast of Dobropillia.
+Russian milbloggers claimed Russian forces took the town of Molodetske, southwest of Pokrovsk and advanced in southern Novopavlivka, south of Pokrovsk, while the Russian defense ministry claimed Russian forces entered eastern Myrnohrad.